 I felt so lucky in that moment to be surrounded by such positivity.
 It’s one of those things you optimistically hope for but know better than to expect when you travel.
 It’s a rarity to find such wonderful people to share your time with and the kind of thing that can only happen when all of the right situations come to pass that allow you to meet the people who create that spark.

 I owe these moments to traveling solo and being open to serendipity.
-It brings along the spirit that travel has always carried for me: It’s an unexpected adventure with people you have only just met but who you could be you friends for life.
-Every new encounter has the potential to change your trajectory and you simply never know what or who in the world might come your way next.
+It brings along the spirit that travel has always carried for me: An unexpected adventure with people you have only just met but who could be your friends for life.
+Every new encounter has the potential to change your trajectory, and you simply never know what or who in the world might come your way next.
 That’s the spice of life, isn’t it?